noaa-ocs-modeling/VDatum_SOP_Programs/SVU/SVU_python/S3_CorrelationCoefficient/README.txt

 ## Overview

-This suite of Python and Bash scripts calculates the correlation coefficients (Pearson $r$) between ADCIRC model nodes and multiple reference stations for specific tidal datums (MHHW, MHW, MLLW, MLW, MTL, DTL).

-The code aligns with MATLAB-based logic for grid generation and spline fitting but is optimized for high-performance computing (HPC) using Python's `multiprocessing` and SLURM job arrays.
+The python code aligns with MATLAB-based logic for grid generation and spline fitting but is optimized for high-performance computing (HPC) using Python's `multiprocessing` and SLURM job arrays.

 ## 1\.
 Prerequisites & Environment